 3. It must have a lid with a tight seal so air can’t get in or out.
 Otherwise, the kimchi may not ferment properly.

 4. It should be leak-proof so you can use it without spilling the contents inside for fermenting purposes.

 So, you can use a plastic jar for fermenting when it covers all these things.
 Also, you can store kimchi in a plastic jar that meets the above-mentioned criteria.

 Wash it thoroughly after each use, and do not reuse it without cleaning.
 Be gentle while cleaning it; otherwise, you may scratch the surface of the container.

-Similarly, number 2 inside a triangle (made of High-Density Polyethylene-HDPE) means it’s also safe for you to use.
+Similarly, number 2 inside a triangle (made of High-Density Polyethylene-HDPE) means it’s safe to use.